 There is no doubt that today’s job market is very competitive.
 Some estimate that more than half of college graduates are either unemployed or underemployed.
-While there continues to be a demand for those with skills in science, education and health fields, opportunities in the arts and humanities fields are limited.
+There continues to be a demand for those with skills in science, education and health fields.
+Opportunities in the arts and humanities fields are limited, however.
 In the flooded market of job seekers, employers are looking for applicants with the specific skills they need for their company.
 There are some concrete steps you can take to ensure that you have the skills you need to secure your first job.

 This plan starts before you apply to your first college.
 It includes knowing what you want to do when you get out of college and then seeking the education that will best prepare you for that career field.
-While many students used to start school without a clear goal in mind, the increasing cost of higher education makes that a less desirable option now.
+Many students used to start school without a clear goal in mind.
+The increasing cost of higher education makes that a less desirable option now.

 2. Set Yourself Apart From the Pool

 This can be done through the use of advanced or specific degrees.
-This seems like common sense, but the more specific or specialized your skill set is, the fewer people there are who can compete with you.
+The more specific or specialized your skill set is, the fewer people there are who can compete with you.
 One way to do this is to get a degree for a specific job like a nurse, doctor, lawyer, engineer, nutritionist, etc. Another option is to get a general degree with specific certifications that can make you more marketable.
-Finally, you could choose a technical training program in areas like mechanics, construction, or electronics.
+Finally, you could choose a technical training program in areas like: